google/syzkaller/docs/prometheus.md

-## syzkaller metrics
+# Prometheus metrics

-syz-manager metrics are exposed at the URI : http://<syz-manager-http-uri>/metrics The prefix for metrics of importance is `syz_`
+syz-manager metrics are exposed at the URI `/metrics` on the http endpoint.
+Currently exported prometheus metrics from the manager are `syz_exec_total`, `syz_corpus_cover` and `syz_crash_total`.

-These metrics are exported in prometheus format and can be ingested using following prometheus client configuration:
+These metrics can be ingested using following prometheus client configuration:
 ```
 scrape_configs:
 - job_name: syzkaller